To watch via Twitch

 Choir Rehearsal — is every Friday at 10 am.
 New members are welcome.
 If you are interested in singing with our choir, even occasionally, and Friday morning rehearsals present a barrier, other arrangements are possible.
 Contact Michael Cutler at organmike@gmail.com for more information.

-month via Zoom, except for the movies and our windup dinner.
-If you are interested, please contact the office for
+Our Faithful Readers Book Discussion Group is open to everyone, and we usually meet the last Wednesday of the month via Zoom, except for the movies and our windup dinner.
+If you are interested, please contact the office for the Link.
+Pick up a Bookmark at Harrow for times, etc.

 What is Spirituality?